Hubert Patthey: Automotive business

-After World War II, he began importing French and British sports cars to Switzerland.
+After World War II, Patthey began importing French and British sports cars to Switzerland.
 Among the first cars Patthey imported was the British Jowett Jupiter, and he was the first to bring the German Porsche 356 into Switzerland.
 For many years, he sold Alpine, AC, Alvis, HRG, and Aston Martin vehicles from Garage Hubert Patthey (previously Garage Patthey & Fils) in Neuchâtel.

 During his association with AC Cars, Patthey influenced some of the company's offerings.
 His suggestion that AC add a four-seater coupé to the lineup was one reason that the AC Greyhound was developed.
 He put the Hurlock brothers in touch with Pietro Frua when AC was looking for a carrozzeria to partner with in producing what became the AC 428.

 Patthey placed an order with AC Cars for an AC Cobra which he planned to display at the 1964 Geneva International Motor Show.
 When AC informed him that they would be unable to deliver a car in time, Patthey contacted Carroll Shelby directly and explained the situation.
 Shelby arranged for AC to supply a car that had been meant for export to the United States.
 The car that Patthey received had parts labelled with a mixture of the English chassis number "COX 6012", and the number "2354", short for the car's US designation of CSX2354.